 So let’s break down what it’s going to take for your business to be popular on Instagram and how you can reach a massive, engaged following:

 There’s no way to avoid this, I’m afraid.
 It’s going to be the hardest point here to overcome but if you front-load your content as much as you can and using a scheduler, it’s not as difficult as you might think.
 I use Planoly to help me schedule my content and definitely recommend them!
 If you need help thinking of things to post, I wrote a whole series about content ideas for different social media platforms including Instagram and Pinterest.

-Statistically if you’re looking to increase engagement, then you’re going to want to create as much “low hanging fruit” as possible.
+Statistically, if you’re looking to increase engagement, then you’re going to want to create as much “low hanging fruit” as possible.
+Honestly, if you want to learn how to be popular on Instagram you’ve got to go for the easy wins.
 Creating carousel posts is an easy way to up your engagement rate as people will naturally scroll through those posts, which Instagram counts as separate engagement points.

 3. Engage Your Ideal Audience

 You can’t create a successful brand on Instagram in a vacuum, you’re going to have to spend time doing outreach and commenting on others’ accounts to spread the word.
 Gary Vee has a great $1.80 strategy that can help you create an engagement plan without feeling like you’re spending all day on Instagram.

 Like carousels, Stories are an easy way to foster engagement and get more eyeballs on your brand.
 One quick tip is to not forget to have hashtags and locations in your Stories to help get more views.
 The recommended number of hashtags for a story is usually no more than 3.